Manor Racing: 2016 season

-On 22 February 2016, Manor launched their new car at the first test.
+On 22 February 2016, Manor launched their new car, the MRT05 at the first pre-season test.
 The team had undergone a complete re-branding under the ownership of Fitzpatrick, and had seen the team colours change to red, white and blue.

 During the first race of the season in Australia, Rio Haryanto retired due to a drivetrain problem, while Pascal Wehrlein finished in sixteenth place.
 At the next race, in Bahrain, Wehrlein was one place away from reaching Q2 for the first time in his career, qualifying sixteenth.
 Haryanto finished the race, a career first, in 17th place.